 How awesome is that!

 But there is so much more my friends!
 These are the times when I encounter the living God!
-These are the times when I become desperate to inhabit the presence of the living God, himself!
+These are the times when I have become desperate for His presence!
 These are the times when sitting in his presence is all that matters!
 Plus, the more I seek after his presence, the more he is faithful to make himself known to me in multiple ways.
 I no longer dread times of isolation; I yearn for them!
-Speak these scriptures over your life:

 The Bible provides multiple examples of encounters with our living God.
 My favorite examples are Moses and David.
-It is during their times of isolation that they encountered the God!
+It is during their times of isolation that they encountered the God of all creation!
 God commanded and got their full attention in seclusion.

 Moses spent forty years as a shepherd in the land of Midian.
 He had been raised by Pharaoh’s daughter after she rescued him from the Nile.
 Upon visiting his people, the Hebrews, he saw an Egyptian taskmaster severely beating a Hebrew.
 He killed the Egyptian.
 Pharaoh then sought him for killing the Egyptian.
 Even his own people threatened to out him when he tried to intervene in a dispute between two of them.
-He ended up a shepherd for Jethro, the Midian priest and marries his daughter, Zipporah.
-During those forty years in Midian, I am sure that every thing about his previous life had been stripped away.
+He ended up escaping to the land of Midian and became a shepherd for Jethro, the Midian priest.
+He married Jethro’s daughter, Zipporah.
+During those forty years in Midian, I am sure that every vestige of his previous life was stripped away.

-He was ready for his encounter with God at the burning bush on the far side of the desert at Mount Horeb!
+He was now ready for that encounter with God at the burning bush on the far side of the desert at Mount Horeb!
 And what an encounter it was!
 God prepared him to deliver the Israelites from Egyptian slavery!

 David, on the other hand, was the youngest of his father, Jesse’s son.
 There have been several narratives as to why David was esteemed less than his brothers.
 We know he was not accepted because when Samuel came to anoint the next king as God told him, Jesse did not consider David, but paraded his other sons before Samuel and God rejected all of them.
 Jesse sent for David only after Samuel asked if he had any other sons.
-David was the shepherd of the family, the one who cared for his father’s sheep.
+David, the shepherd boy, the one who cared for his father’s sheep, was God’s anointed king!

 In the day in and day out of solitude, David must have encountered the living God in a real way!
 Under God’s tutelage, David learned to kill dangerous animals who attacked his sheep.
 God became his source, his provider, his everything as he prepared him to fearlessly kill Goliath, root out Israel’s enemies in war and ultimately become King of Israel!